New Orleans International

 GMT -6 (GMT -5 from mid-March to the first Sunday in November).

 Numerous car rental companies are represented at the airport, including Alamo, Avis, Budget, Enterprise, Hertz, National, Dollar, Payless and Thrifty.

 Banks and business centres offer foreign money exchange, ATMs and a host of other banking and business services.
 Internet access is available, as well as duty-free shopping, gift shops, a post office, advance baggage check-in and a visitor information service.
 Facilities for the disabled are good.
 There are a number of restaurants in the terminal and concourses.
 Smoking is prohibited in the main terminal building; however, there are designated smoking locations on the upper and lower ramps outside the terminal.

 Short-term parking at Louis Armstrong International Airport starts at $2 for the first hour and $2 for every half hour thereafter up to a daily limit of $18.50.
 Long-term parking charges are similar, but with a daily maximum of $15.
 A third, ticketless 'credit card lot' charges $11 per 24 hours.
 All vehicles are subject to a search before parking.

 The airport offers free wifi in 85 percent of the main terminal, including the food courts.
 Connect via the LANOIA_FREE_WIFI signal.

-The Delta Crown Room Club on Concourse D has business services like fax and copy machines, and limited conference facilities.
+The Delta Sky Club on Concourse D has business services and limited conference facilities.

 New Orleans International Taxis: the taxi fares above are intended as a guideline only.